ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The index can be used to efficiently look up known keys and ranges of keys without having to rescan the entire database.

-There is another trick that can be employed at index time - the partial filter.
+Another trick that you can employ at index time is the partial filter.
 You can optionally supply a partial filter in your index definition.
 This {{site.data.keyword.cloudant_short_notm}} Query selector is executed at index time to decide which documents' data makes it to the index and which are ignored.

 In this example, a selector is employed that allows only dates that fall on a weekend to make it to the index.
 Smaller indexes are faster and more efficient.
-If you have a use-case that needs only a subset of the data to be indexed for example, only completed orders, or only expired accounts, or only published blog posts, then a partial filter selector at index-time can help to make the index smaller and more efficient.
+If you have a use-case that needs only a subset of the data to be indexed, then a partial filter selector at index-time can help to make the index smaller and more efficient.
+For example, you might want to index only completed orders, or only expired accounts, or only published blog posts.

 To summarize, the `_index` endpoint is used to define the index, and an optional partial filter can be applied at query time to make smaller, sparse indexes.